might-and-magic/mmarch/README.md

 | `mmiconslod`   | No Extension   | `act`         |
 | `mmspriteslod` | No Extension   | `bmp`         |
 | `mm8loclod`    | No Extension   | `bmp`         |

+### Sprites with incorrect palette

+Official Might and Magic VI and VII has some sprites with incorrect palette:

+* MM6's bat images, stored in data/SPRITES.LOD as `BAT****` files, have incorrect palette: their palette should be 156 instead of 422 (pal422 exists in BITMAPS.LOD but is unrelated).
+* MM7's "swptree" images, stored in data/SPRITES.LOD as `swptree*` files, have incorrect palette: their palette should be 120 instead of 940 (pal940 doesn't exist in BITMAPS.LOD at all).

+**mmarch** will not fix their problem and will skip these sprite bitmaps (though GrayFace's MMArchive can fix them).
+However, you may find these sprites bitmap files well extracted with correct palette in [`fixedsprites.zip` in the repo](https://github.com/might-and-magic/mmarch/blob/master/fixedsprites.zip).

 ## Work with batch, NSIS and other scripts